Kinetic energy in random recurrent neural networks

 The agreement between the fitted slopes and DMFT predictions further validates this connection.
-The discrepancies between simulation and theory arise in the case of $g$ close to $g_c$, probably due to numerical precision in both solving the self-consistent equation and simulating the RNN dynamics.
+The discrepancies between simulation and theory arise in the case of $g$ close to $g_c$, probably due to numerical precision in simulating the RNN dynamics.

 To further elucidate the origin of slight deviations between simulations and DMFT predictions, we study the temporal fluctuations of the single neuron squared-velocity $\dot{x}_i^2(t)$ for different network sizes at fixed coupling $g=1.5$, as shown in Fig.~\ref{Fig8}.
 While the time-averaged value converges to the DMFT prediction, finite-size networks exhibit strong temporal fluctuations that decrease with increasing $N$.
 These fluctuations translate into variations of the instantaneous speed and hence into fluctuations in the measured arc-length growth rate [see simulation results in Fig.~\ref{Fig7} (b,d)].
 We expect that in the thermodynamic limit, such fluctuations vanish, and the linear relation between arc length and the square root of kinetic energy becomes exact.